 The Shift Towards Natural Ingredients

-However- while hydrogenated oil is not new to the Nigerian market- its full potential is yet to be realised.
-Brands are now taking the initiative to educate consumers about the benefits of hydrogenated castor oil, especially for African skin types, which are often prone to dryness and pigmentation.
+However, its full potential is yet to be realised, although brands are now taking the initiative to educate consumers about its benefits, especially for African skin types.
 Social media campaigns, workshops, and influencer partnerships are strategies to increase consumer awareness and adoption.

 Local Production and Economic Benefits

-Nigeria can potentially be a significant player in the production of hydrogenated castor oil.
-The country could meet local demand and export to international markets with vast arable land suitable for cultivating the castor plant.
-This would boost the economy and create agricultural and manufacturing jobs.
+Firstly, Nigeria can potentially be a significant player in the production of hydrogenated castle oil, as local demand and export could be met, with its vast arable land suitable for cultivating the castor plant, thus boosting the economy.

-Traditional Uses of Hydrogrenerated Castor Oil in Nigerian Communities
+Traditional Uses of Hydrogenated Castor Oil in Nigerian Communities

 Long before this castor oil became a modern skincare product, its predecessor, castor oil, was a staple in Nigerian folk medicine.
 It was commonly used for its anti-inflammatory and antibacterial properties.
 Traditional healers often use it to treat skin conditions like acne, rashes, and minor wounds.